MohamedEihab/EE2-ELABS-VERI/part_2/ex6/README.md

 ##Results

-We implemented the 16 bit counter following the schema we were provided:
+We implemented the 16 bit counter following the schematic we were provided with:

 ![](https://raw.githubusercontent.com/MohamedEihab/EE2-ELABS-VERI/master/screenshots/6a.PNG)
 ![](https://raw.githubusercontent.com/MohamedEihab/EE2-ELABS-VERI/master/screenshots/6.PNG)